Asylum Hill Congregational Church

 Connections

-Mixed, it seems.
-Rockwell H. Potter, pastor at Center, aka First, Congregational Church, said at the fiftieth anniversary of Asylum Hill Congregational Church, “It was not without pain and travail that the mother [Center] brought forth this church. … But the First Church realizes today that this branching out has been for the upbuilding of the Kingdom of God and all the pangs that were suffered fifty years ago have been compensated many times over by the joy of seeing this church in all the fullness of her strength.”
+In 1915, at the fiftieth anniversary of Asylum Hill Congregational Church, Rockwell H. Potter, pastor at Center, aka First, Congregational Church, said that "[i]t was not without pain and travail that the mother [Center] brought forth this church. … But the First Church realizes today that this branching out has been for the upbuilding of the Kingdom of God and all the pangs that were suffered fifty years ago have been compensated many times over by the joy of seeing this church in all the fullness of her strength."
+There also reports that the North Congregational Church, on its way to becoming the Park Congregational Church in 1865, may have opposed AHCC's formation.

 According to Atwood Collins, “it is probable” that Horace Bushnell suggested Twichell because a "daughter of Dr. Bushnell" told him that she recalled Twichell took part in a midweek service at North Congregational while visiting the home of Austin Dunham and because a member of AHCC recalled Bushnell telling her father that he knew "no young man of greater promise as a preacher than Mr. Twichell."